zeroc-ice/ice/js/BuildInstructions.md

 #### Windows 8

 On Windows 8 and Windows 8.1, network isolation prevents Internet Explorer from connecting to 127.0.0.1.
 To work around this limitation, you'll need to disable Internet Explorer's "Protected Mode".
 Open the "Internet Options" dialog and in the "Security" settings tab, deselect the "Enable Protected Mode" checkbox.

+## Installing a Source Build

+After a successful build, you can generate an npm package by running the following command:

+    > npm pack

+This will generate the file ```ice-3.6.0.tgz```, which can be installed by running:

+    > npm install <path_to_file>/ice-3.6.0.tgz

+To use Ice for JavaScript with a browser, copy the appropriate JavaScript library files located in the ```lib``` directory to your web server.